-Date and time of issue 2022-12-23 1500 (ET) Inventory Availability Phase AMBER PHASE ADVISORY Product(s) Red blood cells and Platelets Description National inventory levels for red blood cells and platelets have shifted lower in recent days and combined with logistical constraints due to weather across the country, the inventory and supply situation is precarious.
-Canadian Blood Services is constrained logistically.
-Decreased blood collections performance (due to appointment cancellations, donor deferrals due to travel and no-shows) and an unanticipated increase in demand are being compounded by logistical challenges moving product regionally are affecting Canadian Blood Services' ability to service hospitals optimally.
+Date and time of issue 2022-12-24 1500 (ET) Inventory Availability Phase AMBER PHASE ADVISORY Product(s) Red blood cells and Platelets Description Logistical constraints continue for Canadian Blood Services and hospitals.
+The red blood cells / platelets inventories and supply situation remain precarious.
+The Core NEBMC is meeting regularly, and Canadian Blood Services is moving to "immediate need" public messaging.
+Decreased blood collections performance (due to appointment cancellations, donor deferrals due to travel and no-shows) and an unanticipated increase in demand, compounded by logistical challenges moving product regionally are affecting Canadian Blood Services' ability to service hospitals optimally.
 The pace of recovery is forecasted to be gradual and significant regional variation may require Provincial Emergency Blood Management Committees (PEBMC) to convene.
 In addition to regular Amber Phase activities, the PEBMC should identify hospitals in highest need to inform Canadian Blood Services' actions and activities locally to provide product and target donor recruitment.
 Given the situation, it is critical to monitor inventory levels at Canadian Blood Services and hospitals collectively.
-The Amber Phase Advisory will remain in effect until inventory information from hospitals is received and assessed.
-The advisory may be downgraded should the comprehensive inventory data reassure the NEBMC that sufficient levels exist nationally.
-Impact on hospitals Action Required: All hospitals must provide inventory levels for all RBC blood groups starting today Dec 23 rd .
-Dec 23 rd - report inventory levels by 7pm ET Dec 24 th - report inventory levels by 12 noon ET Dec 25 th - no reporting required Dec 26 th - report inventory levels by 12 noon ET Hospital inventory is to be reported via the Canadian Blood Services Hospital Portal Login (b2clogin.com), or in accordance with usual provincial practices (British Columbia and Manitoba).
+The Amber Phase Advisory will remain in effect until at least December 26, 2022.
+The advisory may be downgraded should the situation change.
+The NEBMC acknowledges and appreciates the extra effort and diligence of hospitals to fulfill inventory reporting requirements.
+These comprehensive data are reviewed each day and help inform decision making at the national level.
+Impact on hospitals All hospitals must continue to provide inventory levels for all RBC blood groups: Dec 24 th - report inventory levels by 12 noon ET Dec 25 th - no reporting required Dec 26 th - report inventory levels by 12 noon ET Dec 27 th - report inventory levels by 12 noon ET Hospital inventory is to be reported via the Canadian Blood Services Hospital Portal Login (b2clogin.com), or in accordance with usual provincial practices (British Columbia and Manitoba).